PotionSeeker/Primitive-Progress/README.md

     Crafting Stations

-        Quern Stone – Manually grind wheat or ore by rotating the stone.
+        Quern Stone & Millstone – Manually grind wheat or ore by rotating the stone.

         Mortar & Pestle – Crush herbs, minerals, and food ingredients.

-        Spinning Wheel – Convert raw fiber into thread through a timing-based interaction.

         Wood Carving Bench – Carve logs and planks into handles, tools, and decor.

-        Pottery Wheel – Shape clay into functional or decorative pottery, requiring steady input and control.
+        Glass Blowing Station - Heat sand and shape it into glass for windows or bottles.

     Cooking & Alchemy Stations